Where do I start with my Online Theory Test Practice?

 When completing a mock Theory Test you’ll be asked a total of 50 questions and have 57 minutes to complete the test in (just like the real test).

 Once you begin the mock Theory Test, read the question at least twice to make sure that you have fully understood the question.
-Some of the questions will require multiple answers so ensure that you have selected the correct number of answers for each question.
+Each question will have four possible answers and you will need to select just ONE answer.
 You’re given 57 minutes so make good use of all the time.

 If you are unsure of any of the questions during the mock Theory Test, click on the ‘flag’ button.
 This will allow you to quickly return back to the question at the end of the test before you submit your answers.